incodellc/finance-test-task/README.md

 Price data is available from a locally running service (see information below).
 Any additional visualisations to indicate how prices have changed would be a plus.
 Testing is also an important part to this exercise.

-Requirements:
+Ability:

-- application should connect to the locally running service
+- application connects to the locally running service
-- application should render price changes for some tickers in real time
+- application renders price changes for some tickers in real time

-You can get some ideas how your application may look like on the [Google Finance](https://www.google.com/finance/) page.
+- prices highlights as prices change
+- user can see chart of price changing by the click

 As a bonus you can implement (please describe implemented bonus functionality in this file):